zrml/websocketor/README.md

 ## Interesting points

 ### Backend
-I'm using the Gorilla package.
+I'm using the Gorilla package.<br>
-One must upgrade the protocol from http to websockets.
+One must upgrade the protocol from http to websockets.<br>
-See the Upgrade.
+See the Upgrader.<br>

 ### Frontend
 In the 3 main parts of the page it shows that
 - it calls a default http-based page
-- it sends an automated message (open dev/logs in the browser)
+- it sends an automated message (open developer/console in the browser)
 - it sends and echos from the server a string and the status
 - it retuns some data if you type "SELECT *"